BDSM: Nordic countries

-In September 2010, a Swedish court acquitted a 32-year-old man of assault for engaging in consensual BDSM play with a 16-year-old woman (the age of consent in Sweden is 15).
+In September 2010, a Swedish court acquitted a 32-year-old man of assault for engaging in consensual BDSM play with a 16-year-old girl (the age of consent in Sweden is 15).
 Norway's legal system has likewise taken a similar position, that safe and consensual BDSM play should not be subject to criminal prosecution.
 This parallels the stance of the mental health professions in the Nordic countries which have removed sadomasochism from their respective lists of psychiatric illnesses.

 Switzerland

 The age of consent in Switzerland is 16 years, which also applies to BDSM play.
 Minors (i.e., those under 16) are not subject to punishment for BDSM play as long as the age difference between them is less than three years.
 Certain practices, however, require granting consent for light injuries, with only those over 18 permitted to give consent.
+Consent must be expressed in advance, either expressly or tacitly but perceptibly.
+In 2025, in a leading case, the Federal Supreme Court convicted a man of rape and assault because he had not sought consent from a woman on the occasion on which he subjected her to violent sexual acts, even though the two had some months previously engaged in consensual sadomasochistic acts in which they agreed (but never used) a safeword.

-On 1 April 2002, Articles 135 and 197 of the Swiss Criminal Code were tightened to make ownership of "objects or demonstrations [...] which depict sexual acts with violent content" a punishable offense.
-This law amounts to a general criminalization of sado-masochism since nearly every sado-masochist will have some kind of media that fulfills this criterion.
-Critics also object to the wording of the law which puts sado-masochists in the same category as pedophiles and pederasts.
+In 2002, Articles 135 and 197 of the Swiss Criminal Code were tightened to make ownership of "objects or demonstrations [...] which depict sexual acts with violent content" a punishable offense.
+In the view of a BDSM advocacy group, this amounts to a general criminalization of sado-masochism since nearly every sado-masochist will have some kind of media that fulfills this criterion.
+They also objected to the law which putting sado-masochists in the same category as pedophiles and pederasts.